 Books with characters who have hearing loss are suitable for children of all hearing abilities, as they promote awareness among normal hearing children as well as a positive sense of self among those with hearing loss.
 Here are a few of our favorites:

-- El Deafo: follow author Cece Bell’s journey from the new girl in school with a bulky hearing aid to superhero “El Deafo, Listener for All” in this poignant, graphic novel memoir.
-A 2015 Newbery Honor Book.
+El Deafo: follow author Cece Bell’s journey from the new girl in school with a bulky hearing aid to superhero “El Deafo, Listener for All” in this poignant, graphic novel memoir.
+A 2015 Newbery Honor Book, it is recommended for ages 8-12.

-- Oscar-winning actor and producer Marlee Matlin writes about the challenges of growing up with a hearing disability in two children’s books, Deaf Child Crossing and Nobody’s Perfect.
-Ages 8-12
+Oscar-winning actor and producer Marlee Matlin writes about the challenges of growing up with a hearing disability in two children’s books, Deaf Child Crossing and Nobody’s Perfect.
+These books are also recommended for ages 8-12

 Sometimes the best gifts really do come in small packages.
 If you're assisting Santa with stocking stuffers this year, consider picking up one or several of these reasonably priced suggestions:

-- Hearing aid dryers: Hearing aids are expensive.
-Help your hearing aid wearer protect their investment with this device, designed to safely remove moisture caused by perspiration and condensation.
+Hearing aid dryers: Hearing aids are expensive.
+Help your hearing aid wearer protect their investment with a Dry and Store device, designed to safely remove moisture caused by perspiration and condensation.

-- Hearing aid clips: Know an active hearing aid wearer?
+Hearing aid clips: Know an active hearing aid wearer?
 Tuck inexpensive hearing aid clips into their stocking.
 These accessories attach to behind-the-ear (BTE) or in-the-ear (ITE) hearing aids and clip to the wearer’s clothing.
 Costs begin at $8.
-Kids designs are available.
+Kid-friendly designs are available.

-- Ear Muffs: even a one-time noise event can damage hearing or cause permanent hearing loss.
-That’s why hobbyists who enjoy loud recreational activities will appreciate receiving a pair of noise-cancelling ear muffs.
+Ear Muffs: even a one-time noise event can damage hearing or cause permanent hearing loss.
+That’s why hobbyists who enjoy loud recreational activities will appreciate receiving a pair of noise-canceling ear muffs.
 Prices begin at $15 online or from your favorite sporting goods store.

 Healthy hearing is the best gift